What is Car Leasing ?

 The Car Dealer is Not the Leasing Company

-A car dealer simply acts as an agent for the leasing company (usually the car maker's finance company) so that you don't deal directly with the leasing company until you start to make monthly payments.
+A car dealer simply acts as an agent for the leasing company (usually the car maker's finance company, such as Ford Credit) so that you don't deal directly with the leasing company until you start to make monthly payments.
 The dealer works out the terms of the leasing agreement with you on behalf of the leasing company.
 For this service, the leasing company usually pays him a commission, which adds to his profit on the deal.
 Once the contract is approved and signed, your relationship is with the leasing company, not the dealer, unless it's an issue with the vehicle itself.

-So, automobile dealers are in the business of providing automobiles but leases are provided by finance companies, banks, and some credit unions — through automobile dealers.
+So, automobile dealers are in the business of providing automobiles, but leases are provided by automobile finance companies with whom the dealers work.

-A few years ago it was possible for consumers to bypass dealers and independently arrange car leases with banks and leasing companies.
-Since the financial "crash" of 2008-2009, it has become almost impossible to do so.
+A few years ago it was possible for consumers to bypass dealers and independently arrange car leases with large banks and outside finance companies.
+Since the financial "crash" of 2008-2010, it has become almost impossible to do so.
 Nearly all leases are arranged through car dealers.